cryo-warden/typex/README.md

     * any arguments can be used, though it's best if they correspond to the types given by paramsI

 Returns a function that, when called, will check its arguments against each paramsI in order.
 The first paramsI that matches the params will cause the corresponding funcI to be called.

-Returns

 ```js
 var words = typex.overload(